redhataccess/push-server/README.md

 }
 ```

+### GET /subscription/{subscriptionId}

+Retrieves a subscription.

+### DELETE /subscription/{subscriptionId}

+Deletes a subscription.

+### GET /message

+Retrieves all of the messages.

-### POST /unregister
+### POST /message

+Adds a message.
 Expects an application/json payload with the following structure:
 ```
 {
-  "endpoint": "the endpoint you want to unsubscribe (required)" }
+  "title": "whatever string",
+  "body": "whatever string"
+}
 ```

+### GET /message/{messageId}

+Retrieves a message.

+### DELETE /message/{messageId}

+Deletes a message.

 ### POST /notify

 Currently this route sends push notifications to all of the subscriptions in the database.
 This, of course, will need to change.

+The messageId is the ID of the message that you want to send.
+The database will grab that message and then send it to all of the subscriptions.

 Expects an application/json payload with the following structure:
 ```
 {
-  "message": {
-    "title": "The title you want for your notification (required)", "body": "The body of your notification (required)", "icon": "url to the icon you want displayed (optional)", "data": { *** any additional data you want to send *** (optional) }
-  }
+  "messageId": "whatever message id"
 }
 ```